shangzixie/LeetCode_Java/LinkedList/readme.md

-# Basic Knowledge Must know about LinkedList
+# Basic Knowledge Must need to know about LinkedList

 ## Find the middle of a LikedList